 The 1921 Act relieves such transactions from delay, simplifies the tax return, and promotes such exchange of property.
-[The statute] would permit business to go forward with the readjustments required by existing conditions.
+4 [The statute] would permit business to go forward with the readjustments required by existing conditions.
 5

 Section 1031 thus provides a solution to the "lock-in" problem of the taxpayer who is unable or unwilling to sell investment property because of the burden that capital gains and recapture taxes would place on the taxpayer's cash flow and net worth.
-This purpose also speaks to the economic stimulus created by the §1031 incentive to reinvest and expand holdings in the United States, since exchanges of domestic property for foreign real estate do not qualify for tax deferral.
+This purpose also speaks to the economic stimulus created by the §1031 incentive to reinvest and expand holdings in the United States, since exchanges of domestic property for assets located or used predominantly in foreign countries do not qualify for tax deferral.6